All Products

 3. On the Security Group Rules tab, find the security group rule which allows access to port 80.
 Click Modify in the Actions column and set Action to Deny.

 The following table describes only the security group rules that are relevant to this topic.
-The following table also describes the new security group rules.
+The following table describes the new security group rules.

 Policy